On the Abraham Lincoln Battalion in the International Brigades

 The Tamiment Library is open to the public.
 Researchers who are unaffiliated with New York University must present a valid photo ID at the Library Privileges window just inside the front door of Bobst Library to receive a day pass to visit Tamiment on the 10th floor of the building.
 Once in Tamiment, they must register and show a valid photo ID to use the Library’s collections.
 See Research Visits / Library Services for details on available library services and reading room protocols.

 I would like to do research in the Archives.
 How do I go about that?

-Learn more about NYU’s e-resources and online services visit here at the Remote Library Services page.
+Learn more about NYU’s e-resources and online services visit here at the Special Collections & Archives page.

 What are the best books to begin a study of the Spanish Civil War and the Abraham Lincoln Brigade?

 A great place to start is Helen Graham’s The Spanish Civil War: A Very Short Introduction (Oxford University Press).
 For a comprehensive overview of the Lincoln Brigade, see Peter Carroll’s The Odyssey of the Abraham Lincoln Brigade: Americans in the Spanish Civil War (Stanford University Press).
 Or you my use the “Bookstore” link at the bottom of the ALBA website.